By: Molly Harper

 Ending argument: Women's roles can be reimagined.

 Second paper: A/sexual Feste?
-Towards Performative Asexuality in Shakespeare’s Clowns By Clifford
+Towards Performative Asexuality in Shakespeare’s Clowns By Catherine Clifford

-Nunn's 1966 production of Twelfth a night has a Feste that is aloof and disconnected from the sexual mayhem.
+Nunn's 1966 production of Twelfth Night has a Feste that is aloof and disconnected from the sexual mayhem.
 He sees Viola in her woman's weeds.
 He passively maintains power as an objective witness.

 Feste is an unmasker and only engages to unmask other.
 Feste never serves as an object of desire, operates outside sexual ecosystem in play.
 Nunn effectively positions him as asexual within the text.
 Asexual is, according to AVIN, orientation of someone who doesn't experience sexual attraction, but can still seek romantic connections with others.
 Within spectrum of asexualism, Demisexual or gray sexual, it can be a passive lack of sexual attraction.
 Asexuality is very rarely discussed and very little research in Shakespearean text.